prograhammer/vue-library-template/README.md

 In the Cli, switches the default to be the smaller Runtime build since most people don't reference templates outside of .vue files.
 (So you can just press 'Enter' key for 'yes')

-#### Write File Changes to Disk When Running Webpack Dev Server
+#### Simultaneous Package Development

-In many instances you are working on a libary and are likely to be writing it for a bigger parent project you are simultaneously working on.
+In many instances you are working on a library and are likely to be writing it for a bigger parent project you are simultaneously working on.
 Using webpack's watch mode, we can write/build files to disk while running the dev server.
 First connect your packages using [npm link](https://docs.npmjs.com/cli/link) then do `npm run dev`.
-You'll notice each time you make a change to your library, the */dist/lib* folder get's updated with the new build.
+Notice each time you make a change to your library, the */dist/lib* folder get's updated with the new build.
 If you are simultaneously running the dev server in your parent project (don't forget, check *config/index.js* to ensure projects are on different ports!) then you'll notice the changes take effect immediately.

-Here's where watch is actived:
+Here's where watch is activated:

 *package.json*